 Infographic-Financial-Abuse-Occurs-99-percent-EJ

-For those who manage to overcome initial hurdles to escape the abusive person, they often face overwhelming odds in obtaining long-term security and safety.
-Ruined credit scores, sporadic employment histories and legal issues caused by the abuser make it extremely difficult to gain financial independence.
+Those who manage to overcome initial hurdles to escape the abusive person often face overwhelming odds in obtaining long-term security and safety.
+Ruined credit scores, sporadic employment histories, and legal issues caused by the abuser make it extremely difficult to gain financial independence.

 The road to economic empowerment for survivors is not easy or quick, but with the help of advocates and allies, we can ensure that survivors have the support and resources they need to be financially independent.

-By: Kim Pentico, Economic Justice Director at NNEDV
+Written by Kim Pentico, NNEDV Economic Justice Director